IepIweidieng/TJAPlayer3/tja.md

 *Unspecified*: The behavior when any of the followings are violated:

 * No ordinary notechart sections should be placed after [the `#BRANCHSTART` command](#branchstart--branchend) and before any of the `#N` / `#E` / `#M` commands.
+  * In TaikoJiro, commands and [notechart symbols](#notechart-symbols) placed there cause an implicit first-occuring `#N` section to be defined to contain them.
+* All note symbols within an explicit or implicit `#N` / `#E` / `#M` sections should be ended with `,`.
+However, commands are allowed there and apply to next measure.
+  * In TaikoJiro 1, notes symbols placed there but not ended with `,` cause unintended time and beat position of non-before notes in the current branch and unintendedly counted for determining the per&ndash;note-symbol beat duration weight of the next completed measure (probably across multiple definition sections) in the notechart definition. \
+  If a command are placed after any of such note symbols, it might applies at the wrong time and beat position, but it consistently overrides commands before it and its effects are limited to the current branch.
 * All `#N` / `#E` / `#M` commands should be placed within the region enclosed by the `#BRANCHSTART` & (possibly implicit) `#BRANCHEND` commands.
+  * In TaikoJiro 1: An `#N` / `#E` / `#M` command always begins a notechart definition section for the last `#BRANCHSTART` command even if the definition section has been ended by a `#BRANCHEND`.
+If there are no preceeding `#BRANCHSTART` commands, the game crashes.
 * Definitions should appear in the `#N` / `#E` / `#M` order if defined.
   * In TaikoJiro: Not required.
 * At least one definition should exist for any "branch"/path.
   * In TaikoJiro: Not required; an empty "branch"/path section is allowed.
 * At most one definition should exist for a particular "branch"/path.
-  * In TaikoJiro: The lastly occurring definition is taken.
+  * In TaikoJiro: All definition sections for the branch are taken as overlapped sections.
 * All timing commands should be consistent among all the defined "branches"/paths.
-  * In TaikoJiro 1: Every `#BPMCHANGE` not defined in the first occurring branch definition is ignored.
-The measure length after the branch section reverts to the value right before the branch section.
+  * In TaikoJiro 1: Every timing command not defined in the first occurring branch definition is ignored.
 The beat position and time position of the beginning of each measure is determined by the first occurring branch definition.
+* [`#MEASURE` commands](#measure) and mid-measure [`#DELAY` commands](#delay) should not appear within the definition of any "branches"/paths.
+  * In TaikoJiro 1: These commands are ignored in non&ndash;first-occurring branches, and these commands from the first-occurring branch doesn't applied to other branches.
+Notice that a measure-initial [`#DELAY`](#delay) applies to all branches.
+  * In TaikoJiro 1: Unintended behaviors occur if the final measure length in the first occurring branch differ from the last [`#MEASURE`](#measure) command defined outside of branch definition sections.
+After a branch section, the internal measure length for calculating per&ndash;note-symbol beat duration reverts to the value right before the branch section, but the internal measure length for calculating the time position of measures persists.
 * The amount of measures should be consistent among all of the defined "branches"/paths.
   * In TaikoJiro 1: The first occurring definition determines the amount of measures and all definitions are blank-filled to that amount of measures; any definition with a larger amount of measures causes unintended behaviors.
 * The final effects of non-before&ndash;scoped gimmicky commands should be consistent among all the "branches"/paths, except when the "branch"/path section ends non-before the end of the notechart.
-  * In TaikoJiro 1, such cases are handled as if the "branches"/paths were independent notecharts.
+  * In TaikoJiro 1, the effects of gimmicky commands persist into future branching or non-branching sections until overridden.
+Each non-branching section containing persisted non-consistent gimmicky effects behaves as a branching section where each branch shares the same notes and commands except for the inconsistent gimmicky effects and other inconsistencies.

 ***First seen in***: TaikoJiro v1.63 \
 ***Supported by***: (Universally supported)

+#### Compatibility Issues

+* In TaikoJiro 1, if a bar drumroll note in a branch has no any earlier-defined notes in the branch or any non-branching sections, hit-type notes whose time position is not >85ms (?) before the note head of the problematic drumroll in other branches become impossible to hit. \
+  In each affected branch, hit-type notes become possible to hit again at the note end of any drumroll-type note with the time position not >9ms (?) before the note end of the problematic drumroll.

 ### *Proposal*: `#LAYERSTART` / `#LAYEREND`